About ESUKU DEVELOPMENT FOUNDATION (EDF)

 1. Conflict of Interest Policy

-The Akpos Mezeh Foundation (AMF) recognises that trustees, officers, and employees owe the organisation a fiduciary duty of loyalty and integrity.
-In line with Sections 829–830 of the Companies and Allied Matters Act, 2020 (CAMA), every trustee is obliged to avoid situations in which personal, financial, or professional interests could conflict with those of the Foundation.
-Trustees must disclose conflicts annually and recuse themselves as required.
-Breaches may attract disciplinary measures up to removal from office.
+The Esuku Development Foundation (EDF) recognises that trustees, officers, and employees owe the organisation a fiduciary duty of loyalty and integrity.
+In line with Sections 829–830 of the Companies and Allied Matters Act, 2020 (CAMA), every trustee is obliged to avoid situations in which personal, financial, or professional interests could conflict with those of the Foundation (Corporate Affairs Commission [CAC], 2021).
+A conflict of interest arises where a trustee or staff member stands to gain directly or indirectly from a decision or transaction in which the Foundation is involved.

 2. Safeguarding and Protection Policy